 Great temporal power of itself implies no value.
 Its effect, whether positive or negative, depends on the context within which it’s used, either consciously or unconsciously, skillfully or incompetently, for good or evil.
 The results of a warrior’s prowess, military arsenal and self-control depend on how, when, where and why they’re applied.

 For example, in the last century Germany produced both a Hitler and an Einstein.
 Hitler was obsessed with the occult.
 He wanted to harness unseen forces to further his goal of world domination.
 Einstein, on the other hand, searched for the subtle laws of physics.
-He hoped thereby to discover a Unified Theory which perfectly describes the operations of nature.
+He hoped thereby to discover a Unified Field Theory which perfectly describes the operations of nature.
 Had he prevailed, he would have re-invented the I Ching and its off-spring, the Positive Paradigm of Change.

 The opposite of power is powerlessness.
 Though energy is inherent in every life form, and every individual has the potential to express a unique variation of power, through any combination of external circumstances and personal choices, it can remain latent and dormant, an opportunity lost.